 When you’re in a new country standing in front of a national landmark, it’s natural to want that token photo, and so you should get it.
 Don’t be afraid to ask someone to take a photo of you (or 5).
 In my experience, people will happily do it for you.
 If you have a tripod, don’t be afraid to set it up to get that perfect shot.
 It’s your trip and you should get every photo that you want.
 A photo is 1000 times better than a souvenir in my opinion.

-There is nothing worse than being weighed down with luggage as you navigate yourself through the airport or streets of a new city.
+There is nothing worse than being weighed down with luggage as you navigate yourself through the airport or streets of a new city, especially when you are travelling alone.
 I’m sure you have heard the saying before, “pack then halve it”, and I’m going to say it again!
 There are so many benefits to packing light.

 Embrace being alone